jfcarter2358/velocimodel/README.md

 # About

 Velocimodel is a comprehensive open-source model operations solution.
-It allows for the management and versinoing of data science models (in addition to other software projects) and will eventually allow for model automation and deployment.
+It allows for the management and versioning of data science models (in addition to other software projects) and will eventually allow for model automation and deployment.

 # To Do